logologo brand

 Amazing

-Bit about the event
+Bit about the venue

 (by bit we mean a lot)